2009 Abu Dhabi Grand Prix

 The 2009 Abu Dhabi Grand Prix (officially the 2009 Formula 1 Etihad Airways Abu Dhabi Grand Prix) was the seventeenth and final Formula One motor race of the 2009 Formula One season.
 It took place on 1 November 2009 at the 5.554 km Hermann Tilke-designed Yas Marina Circuit.
 It was the inaugural Abu Dhabi Grand Prix and also the first ever day-night Grand Prix (starting at 17:00, with sunset at 17:43 on raceday).

 The race was won by Sebastian Vettel for Red Bull, with polesitter Lewis Hamilton (driving for McLaren) having retired due to a brake failure.
 This was the last Formula One race for Kazuki Nakajima and Giancarlo Fisichella and the Brawn GP, BMW Sauber and Toyota teams (respectively).
-As of 2025 this is the last race to feature in-race refuelling, as the practice was banned for the 2010 season.
+As of 2025 this is the last F1 race to feature in-race refueling, as the practice was banned for the 2010 season.
+It was also the last Grand Prix appearance of a BMW-powered car in Formula One.

 Report

 Background

 Jenson Button had secured the title of World Champion in Brazil, but only two points separated the second-placed and third-placed Sebastian Vettel and Rubens Barrichello.
 Brawn GP was declared Constructors' Champion in Brazil with Red Bull second, but third position overall was still undecided between McLaren and Ferrari.

+Tyre supplier Bridgestone selected the medium and soft tyres for the Grand Prix weekend.

 This would be the last race in Formula One for Nico Rosberg at Williams and for Robert Kubica (replacing Alonso at Renault in 2010) at BMW Sauber.
 This would be the last race for Nick Heidfeld until the 2010 Singapore Grand Prix.

 As in Brazil, Kamui Kobayashi continued to race for Toyota as Timo Glock was ruled out after he was injured in a crash at the Japanese Grand Prix during qualifying.